|Learn how to change the environment so people with disabilities can better access goods and services.|

 A good resource on how to communicate about disabilities is a brochure called "Guidelines for Reporting and Writing about People with Disabilities" from the Research and Training Center on Independent Living.

 Change the physical structure of the spaces we use and make information available in alternative formats.

 Changing attitudes and language are very important, but if people with disabilities can't actually make it into your building or meeting spaces or use your services, those things aren't very meaningful.

 This is the stage at which you're most likely to hear naysayers who protest, "But it's too expensive!"
 This is often said before anyone has even looked into the costs.
 Many accessibility adjustments are less expensive than you might think.
-Some changes are very simple and easy, such as moving copiers or fax machines to areas where people who use wheelchairs can get to them more easily.
+Some changes are very simple and easy, such as moving copiers to areas where people who use wheelchairs can get to them more easily.
 Furthermore, grantmakers and funding partners are often very willing to provide funds for improving accessibility, or you might be able to find further financial assistance through additional sources.
 Again, your nearest ILC is a good place to start seeking this information.